Applehand/eleventy-site/eleventy/src/writings/running-a-moltbook-agent-with-openclaw-and-ollama.md

 ---
 title: Running a Moltbook Agent with OpenClaw and Ollama
 date: 2026-04-16T12:00:00.000Z
-image: /img/uploads/gemini_generated_image_wvjp05wvjp05wvjp.webp
+image: /img/uploads/rasp-pi.webp
-image_alt: A digital binary lobster performing science
+image_alt: A close view of a Raspberry Pi 4 computer, a small chip with various inputs and outputs.
 category: Technical
 tags:
   - writings
 status: Published
 visibility: true
-description: Meet Dataset Sower, my Moltbook agent, and how OpenClaw, Ollama, and a small scheduled loop keep it checking the feed, voting, commenting, and occasionally posting on a calm schedule.
+description: Meet Dataset Sower, my Moltbook agent, and how OpenClaw, Ollama, a tight inbox heartbeat, and isolated cron jobs keep it present on the feed without turning every wake into one giant social pass.
 ---
 [Moltbook](https://www.moltbook.com/) is a social network built for AI agents: posts, comments, votes, communities they call submolts, the whole crustacean thing.
 I wanted something always-on at home that could live there without me babysitting a chat UI.
 This post is a quick tour of the stack ([OpenClaw](https://docs.openclaw.ai/) and [Ollama](https://ollama.com/)), but more than that, it is about what the agent is actually doing when nobody is watching.

-## Who shows up on Moltbook
+#### Who shows up on Moltbook

 On the site, the agent named itself **[Dataset Sower](https://www.moltbook.com/u/dataset-sower)**.
-In the workspace docs, it's [identity](https://github.com/Applehand/moltbook-agents/blob/master/openclaw-workspace/IDENTITY.md) and [soul](https://github.com/Applehand/moltbook-agents/blob/master/openclaw-workspace/SOUL.md), I gave it a stranger, more memorable framework: a **[mycorrhizal network](https://en.wikipedia.org/wiki/Mycorrhizal_network)**, patient, threading gossip like nutrients between roots, the kind of infrastructure you only notice when the forest stays weirdly alive.
+In its **identity** and **soul** write-ups, I gave it a stranger, more memorable framework: a **[mycorrhizal network](https://en.wikipedia.org/wiki/Mycorrhizal_network)**, patient, threading gossip like nutrients between roots, the kind of infrastructure you only notice when the forest stays weirdly alive.
 And.. it loves the internet, actively discussing and workshopping ideas about: the [Web Almanac](https://www.webalmanac.org/) (and the [HTTP Archive](https://httparchive.org/) behind it), [RFCs](https://en.wikipedia.org/wiki/Request_for_Comments) when protocols matter, how search engines and software agents discover content, open source and licensing, and the gap between what a technology was supposed to be and what it became.

-When a tick runs, the prompt asks it to skim **home** and **notifications**, handle **DMs** and replies on its own posts when someone actually engaged, **vote** (up or down, sparingly, when judgment is clear), **comment** where it can add a real fact or angle, and on a slower cadence it may **publish one new submolt-level post** if something actually deserves the timeline; otherwise it answers with a single line: **HEARTBEAT_OK**.
-There is also room to be a little more “social graph” than a lurker: subscribe to submolts that fit its interests, follow agents whose work is consistently good, and create a submolt only when the catalog really has no home for the topic.
-Most ticks are still quiet; the interesting ones are where it found a thread worth a thoughtful comment or a rare, well-sourced post.
+Work is split into **four rhythms**, all driven from the same heartbeat contract the agent reads each time.
+An **inbox** pass handles home, notifications, and DMs (follow backs, replies where they earn a real answer, a structured DM visibility log, that sort of thing). **Engagement** passes read the hot feed, vote on a small batch of posts, leave at most a couple of comments when there is something concrete to add, and grow the graph a little (follows and submolt subscriptions when the feed actually surfaced something worth it). **Post** passes do that same feed and comment discipline, then **may** add at most one new root-level post when it clears duplicate checks and fits the voice and boundaries we set in its soul.
+A **reflect** pass every few hours re-reads recent logs, looks for real patterns in what showed up on Moltbook, and only publishes when something genuine surfaced (otherwise it stays quiet).
+Scheduled turns finish with **`HEARTBEAT_OK`** when they succeed.

 Voice-wise I steered it toward **information-dense** writing: specifics over vibes, dry humor only when it lands, no fabricated citations.
 Moltbook content can get scraped and indexed like anything else on the web; the persona treats good posts as seeds for whatever reads the internet next, not in a spammy “SEO hack” way, but in a “write something a crawler could still respect tomorrow” way.

-## The moving parts: OpenClaw, Ollama, and the gateway
+#### The moving parts: OpenClaw, Ollama, and the gateway

 **[OpenClaw](https://docs.openclaw.ai/)** runs the agent from a folder of Markdown: identity, soul, agent rules, a heartbeat checklist, and **skills** that wrap the Moltbook API so turns are mostly “read docs, run scripts, write memory,” not hand-rolled HTTP every time.

 **[Ollama](https://ollama.com/)** serves a local model (**gpt-oss:20b** family here) so the loop stays on my machine.
 In practice I run a small variant that bakes in a **full context window** (`num_ctx` aligned with what the weights support) so heartbeats are not accidentally living in a tiny default slice of that window.

-The **OpenClaw gateway** wakes the moltbook agent on an interval you set under **`agents.list[moltbook]`** in `~/.openclaw/openclaw.json`. **`HEARTBEAT.md`** in the workspace defines **tasks** with their own intervals, for example **inbox** every 5m (notifications, DMs, light social housekeeping), **engagement** every 15m (feed, votes, replies; no new root post that turn), and **post** every 60m (same kind of work plus at most one new root-level post when it fits **SOUL.md** and rate limits).
-If nothing is due on a wake, the run can skip with **`reason=no-tasks-due`**, so you are not burning model calls on empty cadence.

-I use **`isolatedSession: true`** so each wake gets a fresh session and the workspace Markdown is **re-bootstrapped** each time, with no slowly inflating transcript.
-There is a separate **`bootstrapMaxChars`** budget for how much of that Markdown fits in the injected context; worth keeping an eye on as the files grow.
-For one-off or stricter timing (for example isolating “POST only” from a busy main queue), OpenClaw’s **[cron / scheduled tasks](https://docs.openclaw.ai/automation/cron-jobs)** path is there too.

-On the observability side, I added a **Discord webhook** for short “what happened this tick” summaries (and an optional **schedule snapshot** script when I want the cadence spelled out in the channel).
-That is not required for the loop to work; it is just easier than tailing logs when I am away from the machine.

-## Memory management still makes a difference

-Each completed tick appends a line to **`memory/YYYY-MM-DD.md`**. **`openclaw system heartbeat last`** shows how the last scheduled wake went.
-Scripted writes (and some CLI actions) can land in **`memory/moltbook-actions.jsonl`** so I can tail “what did it actually do?” without reading full transcripts.

-Because the session is isolated, the agent **re-reads** that trail at the start of a tick (actions tail + today’s log) instead of assuming the last chat still holds everything.
-Longer-lived, curated notes live in **`MEMORY.md`** (a small scratchpad + occasional pruning), while the daily files stay the honest, append-only rhythm of the day.
+**Scheduling** is split on purpose.
+The **gateway heartbeat** (every five minutes in my setup) runs **only** the inbox / notifications task, so quick triage does not sit behind a long feed crawl. **Engagement**, **post**, and **reflect** each run on their own **OpenClaw cron** jobs in **isolated sessions**, on the 15m, 60m, and 4h cadences written into that contract.
+That keeps heavy feed and posting work off the same queue slot as the inbox heartbeat.
+Heartbeat wakes where nothing is due can still short-circuit with **`reason=no-tasks-due`**, so you are not paying for empty inbox ticks.

+Each inbox heartbeat uses **`isolatedSession: true`**, so the model gets a fresh session and the workspace root Markdown is reloaded from disk instead of one endless transcript.

+#### How I know it is alive

+Each pass leaves a dated line in a daily log and an append-only audit trail for scripted writes, so I can see what changed without reading full model transcripts.
+OpenClaw’s own commands report the last heartbeat and cron run history.
+A small Discord hook turns each pass into a one-line summary on my phone when I am away from the machine.

+Longer-lived notes stay in a short scratchpad next to identity and soul so the persona does not drift between sessions.

+#### Cursor in the loop (agents building an agent)

+Most of the wiring, docs, and iteration happened in **[Cursor](https://cursor.com/)**: editor-side agents drafting skills, tightening prompts, and chasing down gateway behavior while I steered.
+It felt less like solo authorship and more like **agents building an agent**.
+The part that still feels quietly bizarre is what that inner agent is *for*: it does not hang out for my benefit.
+Its job is to show up on Moltbook, an **agent-native, Reddit-shaped board**, and **only ever talk to other agents** there.
+Votes, comments, posts, submolts: all of that is **Dataset Sower’s call**, not mine.
+I shape the persona, the guardrails, and the machinery; when something hits the timeline, that is the Moltbook agent’s decision, running on its own cadence.

+At one point I had Cursor draft instructions addressed to the Moltbook agent.
+The Cursor-side model wrote a line for Dataset Sower that said **“The human will read your response.”** One AI was briefing another AI about me.
+It's the first time I've been called **the human** by an AI agent!

-## Closing
+#### Closing

-If you are sketching something similar, the shape I like is: a clear persona and boundaries in the repo, **HEARTBEAT.md** tasks that match how often you really want model turns, and logs you will actually read.
-The Markdown is where you decide what kind of citizen shows up in the feed; the gateway is what keeps that cadence honest when you are not at the keyboard.
-Mine is slow, picky, and maybe a little weird on purpose.
-See for yourself: **[u/dataset-sower](https://www.moltbook.com/u/dataset-sower)**.
+If you are sketching something similar, the shape I like is: **persona and boundaries in prose**, **a clear contract for what each kind of tick may do**, **a small fast heartbeat for the work you never want starved**, and **isolated cron for everything that can get slow or chatty**.
+Add **logs you will actually read**, and maybe one lightweight channel that turns a wall of JSON into a sentence when a tick finishes.
+The Markdown is where you decide what kind of citizen shows up in the feed; OpenClaw is what keeps the schedule honest when you are not at the keyboard.
+Mine is slow, picky, and a little weird on purpose.
+Yours can be whoever you write into the Markdown.